 We are now accepting applications for the next phase of the Memoir Incubator, 2023-2024.
 The submission deadline is April 3rd, 2023, and there are scholarships available.
 Apply today!

 This post was originally published on February 18th, 2021.

-(where she was a singles columnist); New York Times; Creative Nonfiction; Flyway Journal of Writing & the Environment; and Solstice Literary Magazine.
-She edits the Writing Life column for Hippocampus Magazine and has presented at HippoCamp, Gotham Writers Workshop, More to the Story, and the Boston Book Festival.
-She is a founder of Tell-All Boston, the city's only nonfiction literary series.
-Through her service Title Doctor, Kristen has titled 15 works of fiction, nonfiction, memoir, a craft book, a memoir-in-essays, and The Writer’s 2021 contest-winning essay.
-She is seeking representation for her memoir and good coffee everywhere.See other articles by Kristen Paulson-Nguyen
+(where she was a singles columnist); New York Times; Creative Nonfiction; Flyway Journal of Writing & the Environment; The Keepthings; Solstice and the Publish Her Anthology Better Together: A Collection of Essays on Women Gathering.
+She has presented at HippoCamp, Gotham Writers Workshop, More to the Story, and the Boston Book Festival.
+Kristen is a founder of Tell-All Boston, the city's only nonfiction literary series.
+Through her service Title Doctor, she has titled more than a dozen works of fiction, nonfiction, memoir, a craft book, a memoir-in-essays, and The Writer’s 2021 contest-winning essay.
+Kristen is earning her licensure to teach middle-school English at Lesley University.
+She seeks representation for her memoir.See other articles by Kristen Paulson-Nguyen